 Young people will be front and centre in what NYCA does.
 We want to ensure that they are informed, heard and are able to shape their own futures.

 The NYCA recognises that no one sector can solve Australia’s major societal challenges alone – this can only be done through engagement in partnerships and collaborative frameworks across civil society.

 The NYCA will mobilise the best brains in the country and all the stakeholders vested in a social issue(s) to work up detailed solutions.
 This non-partisan process is constructive and designed to reach out to the community while at the same time pressing politicians and governments to engage.

-The organic authority of the NYCA and its potential for impact rests with the active coalitions, its activities and Australians, especially young Australians, who are invited and activated by the NYCA process to make change.
+The organic authority of the NYCA and its potential for impact rests with the active coalitions of experts, the community, and of young people, who are invited and activated by the NYCA process to make change.